inodb/gnu-make-job-scheduler/README.md

 # gnu-make-job-scheduler

-## A library for GNU make to schedule jobs with qsub or sbatch
+## A library for GNU make to schedule rules as jobs with qsub or sbatch

 ### Introduction